-As per the recent and ongoing implementation of the Wage Protection System in Saudi Arabia, Article 90.2 of the Labour Law provides that all employee wages shall be paid into each employee's account through an accredited in-Kingdom bank.
-As of year end 2016, the ii Working time
+According to the recent and ongoing implementation of the Wage Protection System in Saudi Arabia, Article 90.2 of the Labour Law provides that all employee wages shall be paid into each employee's account through an accredited in-country bank.
+At the end of 2017, the Wage Protection System entered its 11th stage, where its requirements became applicable to all firms in Saudi Arabia employing 60 or more employees.
+The MOL stated that stages 11 to 16 of the System will cover firms employing between 11 and 80 employees, but no date has been finalised for application to firms with fewer than 11 employees.

+ii Working time